-Guyana is a little smaller than Britain, with some 80 per cent of land covered in virginal tropical rainforest.
+Guyana is a little smaller than Britain, with 80 per cent of land covered in pristine, tropical rainforest.
 According to Conservation International, this region of the Amazon is home to the largest outstanding and undisturbed rainforest in the world.
 There are only four such areas remaining on the planet, the others being Papua New Guinea, the Congo and the Central Amazon basin.
 The other main natural vegetation is savannah grassland, split into two distinct areas; one in the south west of the country, the second in the north east.
 The main population areas are along the coast, with some 90 per cent of the 750,000 population living there.
 This harks back to colonial days when the coastal port facilities were widely used for the transportation of goods.
 The difficulty of movement within the country also had a major impact on this statistic.
 Guyana is known as the land of many waters, it is criss-crossed with waterways and hundreds of waterfalls.
-The mouth of the Essequibo river is as wide as the English Channel and Kaieteur Falls is the longest single drop waterfall in the world at 741 feet.
+The mouth of the Essequibo river is almost as wide as the English Channel and Kaieteur Falls is one of the longest single drop waterfall in the world at 741 feet.

 The main population mass is located in the capital city of Georgetown, situated on the Demerara River, where the renowned sugar is made.
 This is the centre of commerce, government and administration within the country.
 A few, but important, inland towns and a plethora of Amerindian villages are scattered in the hinterland.

-Survival Experience in Guyana
+Adventure in Guyana

 - Jaguar – Biggest cat in the Americas